scuzzydude/asimov/asimov.md

 [^43]: Colorado Springs residents on the North side of Memorial Park, I'll take my kickback in cash or bitcoin.

-[^44]: A device Elon Mush is trying to replace in our vehicles with a cleaner alternative -- fueled by Tesla's electrical grid.
+[^44]: A device Elon Musk is trying to replace in our vehicles with a cleaner alternative -- fueled by Tesla's electrical grid.

 [^45]: Gotta make a statement to clarify, E. Half the south thinks those guys re-did the *long haired freaky people* song is your favorite band.
 Oh, no. Please don't tell me it is.